Jeroentjuuh/CS4575_project_1/Report.md

-# Energy Consumption Comparison: Web Browser vs. Native Jellyfin App
+# Jellyfin: Web Browser vs. Native App Energy Consumption Comparison

 Nowadays, for most applications both a browser based version and a native app exist.
 Tools make it easy to develop for both these targets.
 This research shows significant difference in energy usage of such a browser based version and a native version of the application Jellyfin.
 Which is a free software media system designed to watch your own videos from anywhere.